Senor-Seiryuu/HaspelPlan/README.md

 This Project is designed to cache and show the latest version of a school-timetable upon startup.

+### Added
-TO-DO: Add Button for refreshing the timetable without restarting the app.
+24.03.2022 - Added Button for refreshing the timetable without restarting the app.